 Also during this time, a generous graduate made possible the state-of-the-art Repole Tech Center as well as the completely refurbished Parish Hall.
 Both added significantly to the physical plant and technological capabilities of the growing school family.

-In September 2016 the school opens with a new Principal, Mrs. Victoria Richardson.
-Mrs. Richardson had already served as Assistant Principal and Teacher.
+In September 2016 the school opened with a new Principal, Ms. Victoria Richardson.
+Ms. Richardson had already served as Assistant Principal and Teacher.
 She was welcomed warmly and very ready for this new position.